linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 14 MONEY MARKET FUTURES.md

 c (0, T) = (0.
 1 0) (\$ 1 0 0) = \$ 1 0.
 $$

-Thus, the fair futures price for delivery in one year is $110.
+Thus, the fair futures price for delivery in one year is \$110.

 Now consider the opportunity for arbitrage if the futures contract in this example is overpriced.
-If the futures price for delivery in one year's time is  $115, an arbitrageur could earn a certain profit by selling futures contracts at$ 115, borrowing $100 at 10 percent to buy the underlying commodity, and delivering the commodity in fulfillment of contract requirements at the futures delivery date.
-The total cost of purchasing and storing the underlying commodity for one year is $110, while the short position in a futures contract fixes the sale price of the commodity at $115.
-Thus, at the end of one year the arbitrageur could close out his position by selling the underlying commodity in fulfillment of contract requirements, thereby earning a $5 profit net of carrying costs.
+If the futures price for delivery in one year's time is  \$115, an arbitrageur could earn a certain profit by selling futures contracts at\$ 115, borrowing \$100 at 10 percent to buy the underlying commodity, and delivering the commodity in fulfillment of contract requirements at the futures delivery date.
+The total cost of purchasing and storing the underlying commodity for one year is \$110, while the short position in a futures contract fixes the sale price of the commodity at \$115.
+Thus, at the end of one year the arbitrageur could close out his position by selling the underlying commodity in fulfillment of contract requirements, thereby earning a \$5 profit net of carrying costs.

-Example 2: Pricing an Interest Rate Futures Contract Suppose a long-lived asset that pays a 15 percent annual yield can be purchased for  $100, and assume that the cost of borrowing to finance the purchase of this asset for one year is 10 percent.
-In this case, the$ 10 annual financing cost is more than offset by the annual $15 yield earned on the asset.
+Example 2: Pricing an Interest Rate Futures Contract Suppose a long-lived asset that pays a 15 percent annual yield can be purchased for  \$100, and assume that the cost of borrowing to finance the purchase of this asset for one year is 10 percent.
+In this case, the\$ 10 annual financing cost is more than offset by the annual \$15 yield earned on the asset.
 The net cost of carry for a one-year holding period is

 $$
 (0. 1 0 - 0.
 1 5) \\ (1 0 0 = - \\ (5.
 $$

-Thus, the fair futures price for delivery in one year is $95.
+Thus, the fair futures price for delivery in one year is \$95.

 The net cost of carry is negative in this last example, resulting in a futures price below the spot market price.
 This type of price relationship is known as backwardation.
 It is common for interest rate futures prices to exhibit a pattern of backwardation, although this pattern can be reversed when short-term interest rates are higher than long-term rates.